ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 --- abstract

-Introducing new or modified congestion controller algorithms in the global Internet have possible ramifications to both the traffic using the new method and to traffic using a standardized congestion control algorithm.
+Introducing new or modified congestion controller algorithms in the global Internet has possible ramifications to both the traffic using the new method and to traffic using a standardized congestion control algorithm.
 Therefore, the IETF must proceed with caution when evaluating proposals for alternate congestion control.